 - The applicant is a first-generation college student.
 In other words, the applicant’s custodial parent(s) did not possess a Bachelor’s degree before the applicant’s 18th birthday.

 - The applicant has a physical or learning disability.
 (However, SSS itself does not verify an applicant’s disability.
 Instead, the applicant’s disability must be on file with the ADA coordinator at Peru State College).

-- The applicant’s household meets the federal low-income guidelines established at the link below:
+- The applicant’s household meets the federal low-income guidelines established at this link.

 - Strictly speaking, the previous two criteria exhaust the requirements that an individual must satisfy in order to apply to SSS.
 However, satisfying these criteria do not guarantee that an applicant will be accepted to SSS.
 SSS is only funded to support 230 students at Peru State.
 And, in addition to this, two-thirds of the population of SSS must consist of individuals that meet AT LEAST TWO of three sub-criteria in the previous list.